jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Spring has a [great tutorial](https://spring.io/guides/gs/spring-boot-docker/) about how to dockerize spring boot apps and how to divide them in layers for efficiency.
 But I still screwed up mine and had to waste a day figuring out what was the issue.

+> The springboot tutorial says there is an issue with Do

 The weirdest thing was, my app would run perfectly fine in development mode.
 But it would fail when I ran it in container.

 There is a reason for it (or thats what I thought at the time).
 To keep the image size to a minimum, I was using a distroless java 11 base image.
 On the other hand, on my dev machine I was using `OpenJdk 11`.
 This java 11 distroless image was buggy as far as I can tell.